TRamadan/WeatherAppNew/README.md

   - cors
     - npm i cors
 - to run local server (npm start or node server.js )
-- go to your browser and write (localhost:your specified port in server.js file) for example (localhost:3000)
+- go to your browser and write (localhost:your specified port in server.js file) for example (localhost:3000).

+## Extras

+You may change the functions to be implemented using Axios